judgeraj/cs320TermProject/README.md

 Social Media Website
 Thanks for Visiting our Teams GitHub page.

-Members: Team members: Vivian, Rajpreet, Emily, Robert, Kevin
+Members: Team members: Vivian, Rajpreet, Emily, Robert, Kevin, Taron

 Overview: Our project idea is to create a website with various social media features.
 Each member will focus on implementing one of these features.
 This may include: a user status feature, a chatbox/messaging system, a gps/location tracker for events, a built-in mini game, a tailored newsfeed, and an interest matchmaker feature.